IsaakBM/cesmle-ocn-fetch/README.md

 - The current default coastal-fill method is distance-weighted anomaly repair on that trusted target geometry.
 The anomaly, not the final absolute field, is what gets reconstructed before the addition step.

+- The current faster implementation keeps that same method but reuses precomputed local donor geometry on the trusted target mask so repeated coastal-cell donor searches do not have to be rebuilt from scratch for every file.

 - The current coastal-fill implementation is intentionally target-mask-based, not coastline-shape-aware beyond that mask.
 It is meant as an anomaly-repair